Limbs and Cospectral Vertices in Trees: Constructing Graphs with Many Cospectral Vertices

 \begin{lem} Let $G=H\onesum K$, with the identified vertex being $v$.
 Then \end{lem}

-The identities in Lemma \ref{chariden} and Lemma \ref{onesumid} will be extended to weighted graphs and weighted rooted trees in the next section.
-Moreover, they later play an essential role in our proof that almost all trees contain $k$ cospectral vertices for any positive integer $k\ge 2$.
+The identities in Lemma \ref{chariden} and Lemma \ref{onesumid} play essential roles in our construction of trees with cospectral vertices below.
+Moreover, they will be extended to weighted graphs and weighted rooted trees in the next section.